sreasgop/sreasgop/README.md

 <h1 align="center">Hi there, I'm CSGS 👋</h1>
 <h3 align="center"> Co-Founder of Sprint Tech Academy | Software Developer | Educator | Tech Enthusiast </h3>

-<p align="justify"> I'm a Techno India University sophomore pursuing a Bachelor of Computer Application degree.
+<p align="justify"> I'm a Techno India University sophomore pursuing a Bachelor's in Computer Application.
 I started coding in 2015 with Liberty Basic, followed by HTML and Python in grade 5.
 I am currently working as a Computer Science Educator and CEO at my venture Sprint Tech Academy.
 I'm passionate about writing code that impacts people's lives and spreading technological literacy.
 Technologies that involve going into the lower level of abstraction excite me the most! </p>
 I enjoy teaching computer science to Senior Secondary and 1st-year University students.

 <hr>